The Longest Day (1962)

 [as British troops march inland to the bagpipe playing of Millen, the mayor of Colleville raises his champagne bottle in salute, which earns the bemused observation of Clough and Flanagan]

 Pvt.
-Clough: [to Flanagan] I tell you, there are some pretty peculiar blokes on this beach.
+Clough: [to Flanagan] If you ask me, Flanagan, there are a lot of pretty peculiar blokes on this beach.

 Capt.
-Colin Maud: [walking up to a stalled vehicle] My old grandmother used to say anything mechanical, give it a good bashing.
+Colin Maud: [walking up to a stalled vehicle] My old grandmother used to say anything mechanical, give it a good bash.

 [Hits hood with his swagger stick]

 Capt.
 Colin Maud: Try it now.

 Private Flanagan: [to Clough] Sure, now; that did it.

 Private Flanagan: Ah, now that's what I call a hell of a man!

 Pvt.
 Clough: Aye, I like his dog too.

 Capt.
 Colin Maud: Move inland.
 The war's that way.

 Brig.
 Gen. Theodore Roosevelt Jr.: As best I can figure it, we're on the wrong beach.
 The control boat must have been confused by the smoke from the naval bombardment.
 They landed us about a mile and a quarter south of where we were supposed to land.
 We should be up there.